caddyserver/website/src/docs/markdown/automatic-https.md

 Unlike the root certificate, intermediate certificates have a much shorter lifetime and will automatically be renewed as needed.

 ## Testing

 To test or experiment with your Caddy configuration, make sure you [change the ACME endpoint](/docs/modules/tls.issuance.acme#ca) to a staging or development URL, otherwise you are likely to hit rate limits which can block your access to HTTPS for up to a week, depending on which rate limit you hit.

-Caddy's default CA is [Let's Encrypt](https://letsencrypt.org/), which has a [staging endpoint](https://letsencrypt.org/docs/staging-environment/) that is not subject to the same [rate limits](https://letsencrypt.org/docs/rate-limits/):
+One of Caddy's default CAs is [Let's Encrypt](https://letsencrypt.org/), which has a [staging endpoint](https://letsencrypt.org/docs/staging-environment/) that is not subject to the same [rate limits](https://letsencrypt.org/docs/rate-limits/):

 ```
 https://acme-staging-v02.api.letsencrypt.org/directory
 ```

 ## ACME challenges

 Obtaining a publicly-trusted TLS certificate requires validation from a publicly-trusted, third-party authority.
 These days, this validation process is automated with the [ACME protocol](https://tools.ietf.org/html/rfc8555), and can be performed one of three ways ("challenge types"), described below.

 The first two challenge types are enabled by default.
 If multiple challenges are enabled, Caddy chooses one at random to avoid accidental dependence on a particular challenge.
+Over time, it learns which challenge type is most successful and will begin to prefer it first, but will fall back to other available challenge types if necessary.

 ### HTTP challenge